allcloud-io/practical-python/README.md

 ### Python is Dynamic

-The main thing it means for us is that we don't need to *tell* Python what type of a variable we are creating, it figures it out on its own:
+The main thing you need to know for now is that we don't need to *tell* Python what type of a variable we are creating, it figures it out on its own:

     my_string = "Ni!"
     my_number = 3